-- default (Any value.)
-Value that is used if an attrs-generated init is used and no value is passed while instantiating or the attribute is excluded using init=False.
-If the value an instance of Factory, it callable will be use to construct a new value (useful for mutable datatypes like lists or dicts). - validator (callable) callable() that is called by attrs-generated init methods after the instance has been initialized.
+• default (Any value.) - A value that is used if an attrs-generated init is used and no value is passed while instantiating or the attribute is excluded using init=False.

+If the value is an instance of Factory, its callable will be used to construct a new value (useful for mutable datatypes like lists or dicts).

+If a default is not set (or set manually to attr.NOTHING), a value must be supplied when instantiating; otherwise a TypeError will be raised.

+• validator (callable) - callable() that is called by attrs-generated init methods after the instance has been initialized.
 They receive the initialized instance, the Attribute, and the passed value.